History

-Can there be a New Testament Christology without the Old Testament?
+Can There Be a New Testament Christology Without the Old Testament?

 From an individual perspective, I can argue that there can never be a New Testament Christology without the Old Testament because the Old Testament contains real message about the information of Christ but in an indirect form.
 The New Testament offers full light of the Old Testament however through the appearing of Jesus Christ.
 Christology refers to the reflection of the Christians and teachings of Jesus Christ of Nazareth.
 It also forms a part of theology through the concerns of nature and the work of Jesus Christ.
 The impact of Christology is that it helps us to learn about matters that deal with Resurrection, Incarnation and the human and the divine nature of Christ.
 There can never be a New Testament Christology without the Old Testament.
 The religious reflection of Christology begins in the Old Testament where Christ is discovered as the coming Son of God.
 The Old Testament suggests that Jesus will have an excellent character that the Law, The Psalms, and Prophets talk about.
 Jesus affirms this in the New Testament from the book of (Luke 24:27 and John 5:46).